raunakravi084/Adult-Income-Classification-using-SVM-and-Logistic-Regression/README.markdown

 - Visualizations such as bar plots and ROC curves are provided to assess model performance.
 - No missing values were found in the dataset, simplifying preprocessing.

-## Future Improvements
-- Experiment with additional models (e.g., Random Forest, XGBoost).
-- Handle imbalanced classes using techniques like SMOTE.
-- Incorporate feature selection to reduce dimensionality.
-- Add cross-validation for more robust model evaluation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - UCI Machine Learning Repository for providing the dataset.
 - Scikit-learn documentation for model implementation guidance.
 - Kaggle community for insights and discussions.

-## Contact
-For questions or feedback, feel free to reach out via [GitHub Issues](https://github.com/your-username/adult-income-classification/issues) or email at your-email@example.com.